 - None that we could find

-Adam’s Microfibre Wash Mitt has paint safety and ease of use in mind – it’s also very easy to maintain.
+Gtechniq WM2 Microfibre Wash Mitt is a wash mitt with paint safety and ease of use in mind – it’s also very easy to maintain.

 This wash mitt features long, soft microfibre fibres which do a great job at releasing dirt after a pass on the car.
-With 1500gsm, this is a very dense wash mitt which offers a safe wash, reducing the risk of wash induced scratches and swirls.
+This is a very dense wash mitt which offers a safe wash, reducing the risk of wash induced scratches and swirls.

-Adam’s haven’t gone over the top with the sizing of the mitt which means it’s super easy to use without sacrificing all-important surface area.
-They’ve also taken the time to add an internal seam to the mitt to give you maximum control when working in tighter spaces or at the side of the car.
+Gtechniq haven’t gone over the top with the sizing of the WM2 was mitt which means it’s super easy to use without sacrificing all-important surface area.
+They’ve also taken the time to add an internal fabric handle to the mitt to give you maximum grip when working in tighter spaces or at the side of the car.

-As a machine washable mitt, this makes Adam’s Microfibre Wash Mitt fairly low maintenance, although take care to keep those long microfibres in good shape.
+Gtechniq WM2 Microfibre Wash Mitt is fairly low maintenance with clear care instructions, helping you to keep those long microfibres in good shape.

 - Type: Long Pile Microfibre

-View on Amazon: Adam's Microfibre Car Wash Mitt
+View on Amazon: Gtechniq WM2 Microfibre Car Wash Mitt

 Great value noodle wash mitt which has good durability and ensure paint safety.